Baltic First: Romanian F-16 Just Shot Down a Drone Over Estonia

 The Romanian Air Force was the right detachment in the right place for one specific reason: they are the most experienced operators of legacy F-16 airframes in NATO Europe, with years of intercepting Russian Black Sea probes.
 Their F-16AM aircraft — Mid-Life Updated Block 15s — are wired for missile shots against small, low-RCS targets in ways that newer-block Vipers are not optimised for.

-That is also why the Estonians didn’t scramble their own Italian Eurofighters and the Latvians didn’t bring up Spanish ones.
-The Romanian detachment was closest, in the air the fastest, and best-equipped for the engagement geometry.
+That is also why the engagement didn’t fall to the Portuguese F-16s standing alert at Ämari in Estonia — they took over from Italy’s Eurofighters in early April — or to the French Rafales sharing the ramp at Šiauliai.
+The Romanian detachment was already airborne, the fastest to respond, and well-equipped for the engagement geometry.
 NATO’s air-policing rotations are starting to look more like a deliberate competence match than a peacetime symbolic deployment.

 Russia’s Threat Was the Easiest Part